From Xojo Documentation

 Creating a Picture

 A Picture object is created by adding a picture to the project, by calling the Picture constructor or the OpenVector method of a FolderItem object.
 When you use the New operator, you must use the constructor.
 If you use the New operator but run out of memory, an OutOfMemoryException error will be raised.
-If you specify a depth of zero, a picture with no pixel map at all is created, but with a preinitialized Objects property.
-Use this option for creating vector graphics pictures via the set of Object2D subclasses.

 Here is an example on how to create a picture and handle the OutOfMemoryException exception: